Sharlaan/Livetasks/README.md

 \* for now, datatable structure is integrated inside the api project.
 TODO: extract db-related commands, settings and queries into its own repository.

+This project has been developped on Windows10 with Webstorm2017, and tested with Chrome58, Firefox53 and Edge15.
 Minimum compatiblity includes IE10 and above.

 Interesting arguments against Websockets: [Why not a Websockets only website ?](http://stackoverflow.com/questions/4852702/do-html-websockets-maintain-an-open-connection-for-each-client-does-this-scale)